Test In-house or Outsource to a Testing House? That is the question.

 - The compliance of the tests are the manufacturer responsibility.
 They need only be concerned about their own adherence to the Standards.

-DACTEC and Weiss and Votsch have found that some of our customers are using a mix of both approaches.
+DACTEC and Weiss Technik have found that some of our customers are using a mix of both approaches.
 They do the testing in-house that they need most often, especially if it requires a reasonable investment.
 The more expensive, infrequent, long-term or unusual tests they get done externally.

 We hope that this blog has helped you with the question ‘Test In-house or Outsource or to a Testing House’?
-If you would like to discuss it further please get on touch, we would be very happy to share our experience with you.
+If you would like to discuss it further please do get in touch, we would be very happy to share our experience with you.
 Contact us.